cmu-sei/juneberry/docs/building_docker.md

 See the comments within the script for how to configure it to use a cpu-only container, adjust environment variables, add other mount points and configure gpus.

-## Juneberry.ini for Docker images

-The convenience file for starting a container mounts various resources, such as datasets and juneberry, to common locations within the container.
-Therefore, the home directory of the image contains a simple base juneberry.ini file.
-This sample file is configured for docker images run via the "enter_juneberry_container" command.

 ## set_user.sh